DanielxMB/First-program/README.md

-# First-program
+# My beginning in programming
-This is my first program in Java (NeatBeans)
+This are my first programs in Java (NeatBeans)